factorhouse/cronut/cronut/README.md

 ## Triggers

-Each cronut trigger must be of tyee `org.quartz.Trigger` of some variety or another, the following functions are provided to simplify trigger creation:
+Cronut triggers are of type `org.quartz.Trigger`, the following functions are provided to simplify trigger creation:

 #### `cronut.trigger/cron`: Simple Cron Scheduling